newtfire/newTutorials/yuyingPieChart/pieChart.md

  ![](polarImages/polar_simpleLine.svg)

+### Set label line with \<path>

-In the sample file, I use path to draw the label lines and add a small circle for decoration.
-The label line connects the the mid point of arc, a point (mid of arc +/- 10, height of label), and a point beside the label.
+In the sample file, I use [path](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths) to draw the label lines and add a small circle for decoration.
+The label line connects the the mid point of arc, a point (mid of arc +/- 10, height of label), and a point beside the label. \<path> can draw complex lines, curves, shapes, and so on.

 ```xml
 <!-- Set the direction for label lines -->